sandesh-pokhrel/spring-ecom/Readme.md

 ## Clone the kavka backend

-Once the Git SCM is installed successfully in the machine we can use it to clean the repository in the local machine.
+Once the Git SCM is installed successfully in the machine we can use it to clone the repository in the local machine.
 As this is a private repository the valid credential is required for the access.

 ```
 git clone https://gitlab.com/mghimire/my-direct-art-node.git